xiahaa/dtu_poster_customized/README.md

 customized beamer poster using DTU logos and DTU colors.

-Thanks for pioneering work by [beamer poster](https://github.com/deselaers/latex-beamerposter).
+Thanks for the pioneering work by [beamer poster](https://github.com/deselaers/latex-beamerposter).